kimnellans/portfolio/README.md

 This project is licensed under the MIT License.

 Contact
-For more information, visit kimnellans.me OR get in touch via email: kim.nellans@gmail.com.
+For more information, visit https://kimnellans.me OR get in touch via email: kim.nellans@gmail.com.